 The Grand Tour

-A hugely ambitious project, taking Magnum photographer Carl De Keyzer on a 60 night tour
+A remarkable & hugely ambitious project, taking Magnum photographer Carl De Keyzer on a 60 night tour

 The Democratic People’s Republic of Korea (North Korea) is one of the hardest places in the world to photograph.
 Tourists have to follow strict guidelines and photographers are not allowed to go on professional trips.
 Taking De Keyzer in on an approved photographic tour allowed him a unique view of almost everything there is to see as a foreign visitor to the DPRK, giving outsiders the opportunity to see the country through the lens of a globally renowned multi award-winning photographer.

 With more than two decades of experience in the DPRK and trusting relationships, we were able to convince the North Koreans that this would be a worthwhile project.
 Because of De Keyzer’s partnership with Koryo and because both parties were upfront about the aims of the trip from the beginning, he was allowed the time and space to properly observe the places he visited.